Dynamics of Local Elasticity During Training of Neural Nets: Additional Experiments

 CIFAR-100 is a labeled subset of the 80 million tiny-images dataset.
 It consists of 100 classes and 20 super-classes.
 Thus, each image has a coarse label and a fine label and in this paper, we only use the latter.
 There are 500 training images and 100 testing images per class.
+We repeat on this dataset the same comparative study of the new and the original definition of $\srel$, as was done in Section \ref{sec:svhn}.
+Some further implementation details are as follows,

-For this experiment we train a ResNet-18 architecture, composed with a soft-max layer using the cross-entropy loss, on the CIFAR-100 training data and identify the top-$3$ classes with the highest class-wise accuracy.
-We then train a new ResNet-18 model \footnote{Again, we remove batch-normalization from the ResNet-18 model - which helps define the gradient updates with mini-batch size $1$ as is necessary to define $\w_t^+$ in Definition \ref{def:srel_ce} and Definition \ref{def:srel_ce_k}.}, again with softmax and the cross-entropy loss, on these top-$3$ classes.
-We choose $k=20$ training data from each class and track the smoothed version of $S_{\rm rel}$ i.e $S_{\rm rel}^{\rm k, smooth}$ as given in Definition \ref{def:srel_ce_k} for all the $9$ possible class pairs.
-Some further details of the experimental setup are as follows in the table,
+On the left column of Figure \ref{fig:srel_cifar100} we see the time evolution of $\srel^{\rm k, smooth}$ for all the $9$ possible class pairs corresponding to images from the classes, $\lbrace {\rm motorcycle, orange, wardrobe} \rbrace$ -- which were the $3$ classes of CIFAR-100 where ResNet-18 had the best accuracy.
+And the in the right column of Figure \ref{fig:srel_cifar100} we see the same for the original definition of $\srel$.

-In Figure \ref{fig:srel_cifar100} we see the time evolution of smoothed $\srel$ for all the $9$ possible class pairs corresponding to images from the classes, $\lbrace {\rm motorcycle, orange, wardrobe} \rbrace$.
-The plots show the mean $\srel$ value (averaged over $5$ runs of the stochastic training algorithm) for each class pair, as well as the standard deviation.
-Again, we observe that for all pairs, the intra-class $\srel$ value is higher than the inter-class $\srel$ value - and it remains so at almost all times.
+The plots show the mean $\srel$ (for both the definitions) value averaged over $5$ runs of the stochastic training algorithm as well as the standard deviation.
+Again, we observe that for all pairs, the current proposal results in a larger value when computed intra-class than when computed inter-class - and it remains so at almost all times.
+As seen in the experiments in Section \ref{sec:svhn}, the original definition fails to pick up any such separation.